CCSI-Toolset/FOQUS/docs/source/chapt_idaes/tutorial/idaes_test.rst

 Pressure Drop = 0 Pa

-The IDAES model for this flowsheet can be accessed and simulated in FOQUS as follows:
+The following steps show how to import Python, Pyomo, and IDAES libraries and models, build the flowsheet, select input variables, and solve the simulation in FOQUS:

 Instructions
 ~~~~~~~~~~~~

-1. Open FOQUS, and under the Flowsheet Tab, create a Node named "IDAES_Model".
+1. Open FOQUS, and under the Flowsheet Tab, create a Node named "Flowsheet".

-2. Open the Node Editor, and let the Model Type be “None”.
+2. Open the Node Editor and let the Model Type be “None”.

 3. Add the following input variables with their corresponding values in the Node Editor:
-   ``heater_inlet_molflow``: 1 kmol/hr
+   ``heater_inlet_molflow``: 0.277778 mol/s

    ``heater_inlet_pressure``: 101325 Pa